French invasion of Russia: March on Smolensk

 Meanwhile, Wittgenstein was forced to retreat to the north after the First Battle of Polotsk.
 Bagration asked Aleksey Arakcheyev to organize the militia, as Barclay had led the French right into the capital.
 Political pressure on Barclay to give battle and the general's continuing reluctance to do so led to his removal after the defeat.
-On 20 August he was replaced in his position as commander-in-chief by the popular veteran Mikhail Kutuzov.
-The former head of the St. Petersburg militia and a member of the State Council arrived on the 29th at Tsaryovo-Zaymishche, a border village.
+On 20 August Barclay was replaced in his position as commander-in-chief by the popular veteran Mikhail Kutuzov.
+The former head of the St. Petersburg militia and a member of the State Council, Kutuzov arrived on the 29th at the border village Tsaryovo-Zaymishche.
 (Note: On the day before he left the capital he met with Madame de Stael, one of Napoleon's main opponents.
 A few weeks earlier she also had visited Miloradovich and Rostopchin the governors of Kiev and Moscow.)
-The weather was still unbearably hot and Kutuzov went on with Barclay's successful strategy, using attrition warfare instead of risking the army in an open battle.
-Napoleon's superiority in numbers was almost eliminated.
+The weather was still unbearably hot, and Kutuzov continued Barclay's successful strategy, using attrition warfare instead of risking the army in an open battle.
 The Russian Army fell back ever deeper into Russia's empty and forested interior as Napoleon continued to move east.
 Unable because of political pressure to give up Moscow without a fight, Kutuzov took up a defensive position some 75 mi before Moscow at Borodino.